 This article will focus on lacto-ovo-vegetarians, people who do not consume meat, fish and related products, but who do eat eggs, dairy products, and honey.

-This is part of series of articles about the eight most popular diets today.
+This is part of series of articles about the nine most popular diets today.

 A vegetarian diet can provide a wide variety of healthful, nutritious foods.

 - Lacto-ovo-vegetarians avoid the flesh of all animals, both meat and fish

 - Pescatarians eat fish but no meat